ghanover/mailman-sync/readme.md

-# Sync emails with mailman
+# Sync emails with mailman3

 ## Introduction